 Junie B. Jones Dumb Bunny by Barbara Park – So Lucille is having an Easter egg hunt at her rich expensive mansion!
 And guess what?
 The winner gets a play date to swim in Lucille’s heated indoor swimming pool!
 Only, here is the problem.
 How did Junie B. get stuck wearing a big dumb bunny suit?
 1st Grade – 4th Grade

 Be sure to stop by my Homeschool Book List page where I will be linking all our books and other resources.
-Also if you are looking for more homeschool activities, make sure you check out my Homeschool page which contains links to our sensory bins, crafts, and math & science.
+And if you are looking for more homeschool activities, make sure you check out my Homeschool page which contains links to our sensory bins, crafts, and math & science activities.

 So do you have any fun Easter picture books to recommend to us for next time?
 If you so, please share them in the comments below!

 This post may or may not contain referral links.
 Please read my disclosure policy here.